draydeer/deep-validator/readme.md

 - **isBefore(str [, date])** - [validator.js](https://github.com/chriso/validator.js#validators) - check if the string is a date that's before the specified date.
 - **isBoolean(str)** - [validator.js](https://github.com/chriso/validator.js#validators) - check if a string is a boolean.
 - **isByteLength(str, options)** - [validator.js](https://github.com/chriso/validator.js#validators) - check if the string's length (in bytes) falls in a range.
-- **isContains(value, compare)** - check if the complex value contains all values of a comparison list or set.
+- **isContains(value, compare)** - check if the complex value contains all of values in a comparison list or set.
 - **isContainsOnly(value, compare)** - check if the complex value contains only values of a comparison list or set.
 - **isCreditCard(str)** - [validator.js](https://github.com/chriso/validator.js#validators) - check if the string is a credit card.
 - **isCurrency(str, options)** - [validator.js](https://github.com/chriso/validator.js#validators) - check if the string is a valid currency amount.